ghopping/Springboard_Capstone_1/README.md

-# New-York-Traffic
+# Traffic Accidents in New York City - A Linear Regression Study
-FIrst Springboard Capstone Project
+Springboard Capstone Project 1